 Rationale for Recommendation 20.6 and Implementation Guidance 20.7: The Working Group sees merit in allowing applicants in a contention set to form a joint venture and make corresponding changes to the application.
 The establishment of joint ventures allows applicants to come to mutually beneficial arrangements and avoid resolving contention through auctions of last resort.
-The Working Group considered that the formation of joint ventures may cause delays and may require applicants to go through elements of evaluation again and incur resulting costs, but nonetheless considered this an appropriate change to the program that could help to reduce the need for auctions of last resort.
+The Working Group considered that the formation of joint ventures may cause delays and may require applicants to go through elements of evaluation again and incur resulting costs, but nonetheless considered this an appropriate change to the program that could help to reduce the need for ICANN Auctions of Last Resort.
 The Working Group further suggests that ICANN org should consider allowing applicants to request that the evaluation of their own application is delayed by 60-90 days so that they can submit an applicant change request on the basis of business combination or other form of joint venture prior to the Initial Evaluation.
 The purpose is to save time and costs by facilitating evaluation (instead of re-evaluation) of the new combined venture or entity.
 The Working Group notes that Module 6 of the Applicant Guidebook, Top-Level Domain Application - Terms and Conditions, has a requirement that: "Applicant may not resell, assign, or transfer any of applicant's rights or obligations in connection with the application."
 This language would likely need to be reconsidered in light of Recommendation 20.6.

 Rationale for Recommendation 20.8: The Working Group sees merit in allowing .Brands in contention to change their applied-for string, noting the importance of having appropriate guardrails in place to avoid gaming.
-Applicants for .Brand strings will be given the opportunity to continue with the application process for a change in string that is linked to their brand without the need for an auction of last resort to resolve contention, contingent on process guardrails which ensure that changes in the applied-for string occur only under narrow circumstances, limit impact on the New gTLD Program more broadly, and are subject to public comment and objections processes.
-The Working Group notes that when the .Brand applicant changes the applied-for string, the Working Group anticipates that the new string will also be considered a .Brand.
-During the implementation phase, further consideration should be given to whether any changes will be needed to Specification 13 criteria in this regard.
+Applicants for .Brand strings will be given the opportunity to continue with the application process for a change in string that is linked to their brand without the need for an ICANN Auction of Last Resort to resolve contention, contingent on process guardrails which ensure that changes in the applied-for string occur only under narrow circumstances, limit impact on the New gTLD Program more broadly, and are subject to operational comment and objections processes.

 c.
-New issues raised in deliberations since publication of the Initial Report, if applicable.
+New issues raised in deliberations since publication of the Initial Report, if applicable,

 The Working Group considered different perspectives included in public comment on the Supplemental Initial Report and raised within the Working Group on whether an applicant should be able to change the applied-for string because the original string is in a contention set or in response to an objection.
-Those who supported this idea expressed that it could be an effective means for eliminating contention while avoiding the need for an auction of last resort.
+Those who supported this idea expressed that it could be an effective means for eliminating contention while avoiding the need for an ICANN Auction of Last Resort.
 A number of those supporting the ability of an applicant to change the applied-for string provided caveats for this support.
 For example, some only favored allowing a change if the new string does not create a new contention set or result in the application entering into another existing contention set.
 Others suggested that the new string should be closely connected to the original string.